jeffersonmourak/pyTerm/readme.md

 $ cd pyTerm/
 ```

-and that's it, now, just go to the Usage topic to see how to use this. :)
+and you are all set.
+Now, just go to the Usage topic to see how to use this. :)

 #Usage

-So, this project is just beginning, you can run the basic terminal commands and those aliases.
+This project is just beginning, so you can run the very basic terminal commands and those aliases.

 To use PyTerm, you need to run the following in your terminal.